 A business can purchase items to resell without paying state sales tax.
 The tax liability is passed from the wholesaler or distributor to the retailer, who will then charge sales tax to the end-user or final buyer of the item.

-Wholesalers and distributors will require a sales tax number and completed Kansas Resale Exemption Certificate (also referred to as a sales tax exemption certificate) to document the items being purchased are for resale.
+Wholesalers and dealers will require a sales tax number and completed Kansas Resale Exemption Certificate (also referred to as a sales tax exemption certificate) to document the items being purchased are for resale.

 If you have questions about the Business Tax License, the Kansas Department of Revenue has a guide to sales taxes in Kansas or can be contacted by calling 785-291-3614.